 - Wilmington History Tours – This is a self-guided tour on your phone with an app with a free sample mini-tour.
 Old Wilmington I and Old Wilmington II are $3.99 each to download.
 Check it out at Wilmington Tours.

 - Tour Old Wilmington – A guided historical tour revealing what life was like in Wilmington during the Civil War from customs and traditions to stories and folklore. $12 for adults, $10 for students.
 Get more information and tickets on their website.

 Every day there are things going on and things to see and experience in Wilmington.
 Your hosts love and enjoy Wilmington for all it offers and will share their favorite things to do and see with you.
 Just ask!

 Wilmington is a historic river town with the ocean nearby.
 Wilmington has four fabulous beaches for your enjoyment.
 Spend the day at the beach and come back into downtown for the evening activities.
 You can take a walk in one of the many local parks or go kayaking or enjoy a scenic boat tour.Read More...

-- Wilmington Water Tours – During COVID this attraction capacity is at 50% for the safety of all.
-Reservations required.
-Daily 50 minute narrated tours $15 and 90 minute sunset cruises with music $30.
-This Fall they are offering a “Sunset Saving Time Cruise” from 4-5:30 pm.
+- Wilmington Water Tours – Daily 50 minute narrated tours $15 and on Friday and Saturday a 90 minute sunset cruise with music $35.
+This Fall they are offering an “End of Day Cruise” Sunday through Thursday 5:00 pm.
+1 hour $15.
 Their spacious boat is available for private parties, educational cruises, holiday parties and corporate events.
 Call (910) 338-3134 or visit their website for details and schedule.

 - Halyburton Park – A 58 acre park with a 1.3 mile hike/bike trail.